bvpipare18/Flask_Blog/02_Templates.md

     <h1> Flask Blog - {{ title } } </h1>

     In above snippet while printing in h1 titile } bracket is placed without attaching that might create error.

+5. Pass the title from the render_template() function to render it on the browser based on if condition.